openzim/gutenberg/README.md

 Select Wikisource with `--source=wikisource` (or `--source=WS`).

 Wikisource is organised per language, so `--languages` is required: the scraper reads the ["ready for export" OPDS feeds](https://ws-export.wmcloud.org/opds/) published by [ws-export](https://ws-export.wmcloud.org) for each requested language and downloads each book as an EPUB.
+The supported language codes are the ones listed on the [ws-export OPDS index](https://ws-export.wmcloud.org/opds/); pass them to `--languages`.

 ```bash
 docker run -v $(pwd)/output:/output ghcr.io/openzim/gutenberg \